Do you want your meat to taste delicious and have that smoky smell that reminds you of a bright summer day? If yes, then smoke it!

 It depends on the heat applied and the size of the turkey.

 A general rule of thumb is that it takes 30-40 minutes per pound.
 However, this is no hard and fast rule.
-A completely smoked chicken should have an internal temperature of about 165 degrees.
+A completely smoked turkey or chicken should have an internal temperature of about 165 degrees.
 If the breast temperature exceeds this, then the turkey is overcooked.

 Smoking turkey can be a fun experience.
 There are many manufacturers of smoking wood.
 However, the woods listed above are the best woods suited for your needs.
 With each of the products having a different flavor, it is now up to you to determine which one suits your taste (pun intended).
 Remember the different qualities of wood (burn time, denseness, smokiness, and flavor) will affect the eventual taste and flavor of your turkey.